A crucial, often overlooked piece of the puzzle

 Alongside your attorney, a financial advisor can help you plan your legacy.
 Going through estate planning with a trusted partner provides a certain peace of mind, as does the knowledge that your RIS advisor will step in to help your family when you’re gone.
 We’ve advised on estate plans for generations of clients and we consider it a great honor and truly meaningful work.

-Part of being a long-term trusted financial partner is knowing when we have the right kind of expertise to offer you and when we don’t.
+Part of being a long-term financial partner is knowing when we have the right kind of expertise to offer you and when we don’t.
 When clients come in without a will, trust, power of attorney, or other key estate planning documents, we refer them out to estate planning attorneys in the Ann Arbor area.
 We then continuously partner with the lawyers of our clients’ choosing, along with their accountants, tax preparers, and insurance agents, to manage their financial picture and their estate planning decisions.